victor-miranda-beltran/sql-editor/README.md

 ![sql editor](https://raw.githubusercontent.com/victormiranda/sql-editor/master/screenshots/screencast.gif)

 # Project status
 This project is under heavy development, so new features will be added ASAP.
-If you want to contibrute, go ahead :D
+If you want to contribute, go ahead :D

 ## Features